A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

+analogous to the basic 1-step temporal difference value updates of RL \cite{Sutton1988}.
 Clearly, for this to be an accurate approximation the value would already have to be accurate, thus suggesting this estimate would be poor when it matters: for weights $\psi$ which produce inaccurate values.
 This brings into question how this gradient estimate could ever converge for an initially inaccurate set of weights.
 Despite this, it often produces very successful results when used for updating the value weights in RL problems.

-To understand why, first we note that the exact value function satisfies a natural inductive definition
+To understand why, we need to adopt a different perspective.
+First we note that the exact value function satisfies a natural inductive definition

-commonly referred to as a Bellman equation, encoding the relationship between the value of state and other states visited in their future.
+commonly referred to as a Bellman equation, encoding the relationship between the value of state and other states visited in their immediate future.
 As an alternative to our original choice of loss function \eref{return_value_loss}, using the returns along a trajectory, we could instead directly try to minimize the error in this equation for the approximation to the values.
 That is, we could minimize the mean-squared Bellman error along a trajectory

 Taking the derivative of this as is -- differentiating both the target expectation and the state sampled -- results in a complex gradient to calculate in general: this approach is addressed by so-called gradient-TD algorithms in the RL literature \cite{Sutton2009,Maei2009,Maei2011}, which have recently been extended to actor-critic methods \cite{Maei2018}.
 While the unknown stochastic environment presents an additional issue requiring a double sampling of the transitions in that context, in our case the resulting gradient could alternatively be calculated exactly for each state visited, albeit at a substantial computational cost.